 The best independent guide to Sintra

 Sintra is a charming Portuguese town situated within the cooling hills of the Serra de Sintra.
-Hidden within these pine-covered hills are whimsical palaces, extravagant villas and the ruins of a Moorish castle.
+Hidden among its majestic pine forest, you will discover whimsical palaces, extravagant villas and the ruins of a 10th-century Moorish castle.

-The variety of fascinating historic buildings and beautiful natural scenery combine to form an outstanding tourist destination.
-Sintra is regarded as the finest day trip of the Lisbon region, and a visit to this wonderful town must be included in your holiday plans.
+This variety of fascinating historic buildings and stunning natural scenery, makes Sintra an outstanding tourist destination.
+Sintra is regarded as the finest day trip of the Lisbon region, and a visit to this wonderful town will make a fantastic addition to your holiday plans.

 There is so much to see in Sintra, and sights which can't be missed are:

 The Palácio Nacional da Pena – One of Europe's finest palaces, with a vividly painted exterior, and an interior restored to how it appeared in 1910 when the Portuguese nobility fled the country (guide here)

 The Pena Palace as seen from the Cruz Alto viewpoint